 - Nearly half (44%) of parents say they or their spouse have had to make a career choice (such as quitting or changing jobs) in order to care for their child with food allergy

 - 34% of respondents rated a 4 or 5 for the financial burden of the out-of-pocket cost of epinephrine, cost of lab tests or oral food challenges and the cost of co-pays for specialist doctor visits

 - On the same scale, 26% rated the time burden of the travel required to see a specialist care provider as a 4 or 5

 Unfortunately, there isn’t much one can do to cure existing food allergies.
 But I try to prevent more episodes in my home by encouraging healthy eating habits.
 For instance, meals that include fruits, vegetables, and other whole foods.
 I also try to avoid processed and fast food in the home as much as possible.
 In addition, I am more mindful of how each dish is prepared.

 If you are a parent with a child with food allergies, you are not alone.

 Sometimes knowing that there are other parents out there who understand your struggles can provide a sense of relief.
 Kids With Food Allergies offers support and resources for you to connect with other parents who are going through similar struggles and adjustments.
-For anyone whose child was recently diagnosed, take their free online course with four lessons giving you all the information you need about food allergies.
+So for anyone whose child was recently diagnosed, take their free online course with four lessons giving you all the information you need about food allergies.

 Most state programs and nonprofits offer free or low-cost medicines, wit or without insurance.
 For information on possible patient assistance programs & to see if you qualify here are some helpful links: